Choose your language:

 Interoperability takes a village … or at least a partner

-As Mazzucca pointed out, attaining interoperability is a complicated endeavor for healthcare delivery organizations (HDOs), and creates high demand for service providers that understand the landscape and can help navigate the complexity.
+Gartner's Jennifer Mazzucca points out that attaining interoperability is a complicated endeavor for healthcare delivery organizations (HDOs), and creates high demand for service providers that understand the landscape and can help navigate the complexity.
 It’s simple: Without the right building blocks in place, the promise of real-time healthcare systems (RTHS) will remain elusive.

 Here are three areas Mazzucca sees healthcare delivery organizations actively seeking outside assistance with:

 1. Legacy applications: The multitude of legacy applications health systems run are a major stumbling block toward achieving RTHS.
 Most HDOs employ a hodgepodge of homegrown applications, modern EHR technology and applications much closer to the end of their useful life than the beginning.
 These applications will require integration, management and sunsetting where appropriate.

 2. Enterprise-class architecture: In the words of Mazzucca, “the healthcare sector has been relatively slow to adopt cutting-edge IT.”
 This has led to unwieldy application infrastructures that can’t scale to growing demands.
 For some HDOs, developing enterprise-level applications and infrastructures will require significant changes to the guts of their IT structures as well as outside expertise on the path there.